The rise of the intangible economy: how capitalism without capital is fostering inequality

 In the UK, we are betwixt and between.
 We have successful clusters of biotechnology and also creative clusters around gaming and entertainment.
 But more widely, companies with intangible assets struggle to raise investment.
 Speculative finance works if only if there’s a bedrock of savvy investors with experience whom everyone looks to before following suit.
 And this ability to make a judgement seems to be constrained by national boundaries.

-The best outlook for a technology startup is to do business for three or four years before being bought by Google or someone similar
+The best outlook for a technology startup is to do business for three or four years before being bought by Google

 This has a knock-on effect in areas you might not expect.
 In the UK we’re terrible at building houses.
 This matters because groups of people need to be physically close to each other for the right kind of synergies to occur.
 Someone with a Harry Potter-style script isn’t going to bump into a computer-generated-effects expert or a talented actor in a small village in the Cotswolds: they need to be in cities, but our cities are too expensive for many people to live in.
 So the rise in the intangible economy calls for policy makers to be aware of the kind of knowledge infrastructure that we need (slick communication technology, education, wise urban planning and public science spending), which can help promote clusters better than roads and runways.